Subjects and Curriculum | Epsom College

 Students who enjoy literature, discussion and the surprise of a fresh perspective will thrive on this course.
 The ability to express complex ideas with lucidity is highly regarded, and students receive guidance on how to write essays that combine clarity, sensitivity and force.

-The English Department’s enrichment program exposes students to a wealth of literature outside the A-level course along with consistent interview practice, to prepare them for further study and application to Oxbridge.
+The English Department’s enrichment programme exposes students to a wealth of literature outside the A-level course along with consistent interview practice, to prepare them for further study and application to Oxbridge.

 Contact the Head of Department